kaerus/arango-client/README.md

 var arango = require('arango.client')
 ```

-For usage in a web browser you should use the minified file found in /dist/arango.js.
+For usage in a web browser you probably want to use the compressed file dist/arango.js.gz (9KB).
 Then load the client using an AMD compatible loader, such as require.js.
 A minimal html page accessing ArangoDB from the web client can look like this.
 ```html